 Lantau Tour – Tian Tan Buddha

-Something very interesting one notices going up 268 (twohundredsixtyeight!!!) steps to see the Buddha closely, is not only the disbelief how on earth one did not faint going up 😉 but also that every feature of the Buddha is a symbol of religious relevance.
-For example the positioning of the right hand means “imparting fearlessness” symbolising compassion of saving all beings from suffering.
-Where as the left hand rests on the Buddha’s lap palm facing heaven which represents “fulfilling wishes”, implying the vow to grant blessing and happiness to all.
-On your Private Lantau Island Tour, you will come across more interesting details about the people and their beliefs.
-For example, ask your well-informed Hello Hong Kong Tour Guide about the big fire of Tai O many hundreds years ago and which miracle put it out…
+Something very interesting one notices going up 268 (two hundred sixty eight!!!) steps to see the Buddha closely, is not only the disbelief how on earth one did not faint going up 😉 but also that every feature of the Buddha is a symbol of religious relevance.
+For example the positioning of the right hand means “fear not”.
+The left hand rests on the Buddha’s lap, palm facing up to heaven which represents “fulfilling wishes”, implying the vow to grant blessing and happiness to all.

 #hongkong #china #hk #lantau #instatravel #adventure #welltraveled #tourism #travelbug #condenast #natgeotravelpic #lonelyplanet #hellohongkongtours #ilovehk #hellohk #bigbuddha #taio #hongkongtour #hktravel #tiantan #ngongping #nationalpark #buddhism #islandtravel #islandtour #lantautour #cablecar